Coney Island, Lough Neagh: History

 It also has a 16th-century stone tower.
 The island was one of the O'Neill's major strongholds, but was delivered to Lord Deputy Sir Henry Sydney in 1567, and appears to have continued in use as a fort for a generation at least.
 At some later point the defences were thoroughly razed.
 In the 17th and 18th centuries the island was only sporadically occupied.

 In the 1890s, Coney Island was bought by James Caulfeild, 7th Viscount Charlemont (1830–1913), supposedly for £150.
-He lived in Drumcairne, just outside Stewartstown, and bought the island building a summer house in 1895.
+He lived in Drumcairne, just outside Stewartstown, and having bought the island, he built a summer house there in 1895.
 In 1946, the island was given to the National Trust by Fred Storey.